 Benefits can be complicated and hard to understand, our advice and information workers can help you find out which benefits and how much you are entitled to.
 They can help you apply for them including helping you complete forms both on paper and online.
 They can speak to the benefit agencies on your behalf and help you with appeals and medical assessments.

 It doesn’t matter what is bothering you, Relationship issues, domestic abuse, family problems, debt, poverty…….. our drop-in workers are here to listen and support you.
 Come through the yellow door and let us know how we can help.

 Our Emotional and Behavioural Support Service can offer you non-judgemental one to one weekly sessions where you can talk through any problems and help build your confidence and social skills.

 To book an appointment call 01268 683431 or email email@example.com

-Advice Plus offers one to one behavioural and emotional support and advice to young people for a range of problems including family issues, bereavement, health, emotional issues, behavioural problems, and relationship issues.
-They are 30 minute sessions once a week.
-Advice Plus is delivered by a qualified BACP accredited Counsellor in three local schools.
+Yellow Door offers Counselling in Schools for a range of problems including family issues, bereavement, health, emotional issues, behavioural problems, and relationship issues.
+They are 50 minute sessions once a week.
+Our Counselling is delivered by a qualified BACP accredited Counsellor in three local schools.